 The Challenger Muay Thai

 Stephan Fox’s 2011 follow up to Contender Asia.
 Fighters included Antione Pinto, Cyrus Washington and Jordan Watson.
 As of yet, I haven’t found a way to watch this online.
 If anyone knows of a link, please let me know.
 Watch a teaser here.

-A reality TV show where seven American female fighters including Miriam Nakamoto and Felice Herrig live and train together, trained by Master Toddy with Gina Carano and Lisa King as mentors.
+A reality TV show in which seven American female fighters, including Miriam Nakamoto and Felice Herrig, live and train together.
+They’re trained by Master Toddy, with Gina Carano and Lisa King as mentors.
 They compete against each other before going to Thailand to fight against experienced Thai fighters.